KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Nondual awareness does not become Zenon by refinement.

-The reconciliation of emptiness and luminosity approaches the bifurcal limit, but the bifurcal limit remains structurally articulable.
+The reconciliation of emptiness and expressive presence approaches the bifurcal limit, but the bifurcal limit remains structurally articulable.
 It still belongs to the field where distinction, polarity, awareness, and recognition can be named.

 Zenon is not the negation of the pair.